sebimohr/ise_conference_management_system_frontend/app/api/endpoints.md

   reviews: ReviewDto[]
 }
 ```
+> I changed the response a bit because of the embedded attributes

 - paper reviews endpoint: `/paper/{ID}`

+> changed /reviews/id because we will pull the reviews not the papers.
+Main object is paper

   - `{ID}` is the ID of the paper that should be reviewed
   - This endpoint should show the reviews on a specific paper
   - The return should be of type `PaperReviewsDto`

 > All endpoints should also be able to return `403 unauthorized`
 > if the user tries to get information he shouldn't get